-Issue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact ipon the screening criteria, the project qualifies as a "Small Project" and is screened out from urther VMT analysis.
-Therefore, the project is presumed to have a less than significant impact on 'ehicle Miles Traveled (VMT).
-Impacts would be less than significant. c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? underlying zoning in a residential neighbo The project complies with the La Jolla Community Plan and is consistent with the land use and underlying zoning in a residential neighborhood.
-The proposed residence does not include any design features that would substantially increase hazards.
-No impacts would result. d) Result in inadequate emergency access?
+Issue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact upon the screening criteria, the project qualifies as a "Small Project" and is screened out from further VMT analysis.
+Therefore, the project is presumed to have a less than significant impact on Vehicle Miles Traveled (VMT).
+Impacts would be less than significant. c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+The project complies with the La Jolla Conunderlying zoning in a residential neighbordesign features that would substantially in orhood.
+The pr oposed residend e does not inclu d) Result in inadequate emergency access?
 Adequate emergency access would be provided during both short-term construction (with construction operating protocols) and long-term operations of the project.
 Emergency access to the site would be provided along Spindrift Drive and is also adjacent to an alley.
 As such, the project would not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan.
 Impacts would be less than significant.
 XVIII.
-TRIBAL CULTURAL RESOURCES - Would the cultural resource, defined in Public Resources Cod geographically defined in terms of the size and scc California Native American tribe, and that is: le section 21074 as either a site, featur e, place, cultural lan dscape that is a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or
+TRIBAL CULTURAL RESOURCES - Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or